wp-plugins/coupon-creator/readme.txt

 6. Shortcode in WordPress Editor

 == Changelog ==
+= 1.70 =
+* Rewrite of entire plugin to Object-oriented programming
+* Update Color Picker to lastest version
+* Change Image Uploader to the latest version of WordPress Media Uploader
+* Added Setting Page with ability to change slug of coupon permalinks
+* Added custom columns to list view of all coupons
+* Added localization for admin and frontend
+* Replaced deprecated php split function

 = 1.60 =
 * Updated Styling to make the coupons more flexible in size
 * Updated and Added Responsive Styling with basic support still for IE7